Zorlin/raptorswithhats.com-hugo/content/posts/2014-12-23-hacking-my-life-day-zero.md

 Tags: ["sleep", "productivity"]
 ---

-*This post is part of a series.
-If you're interested in reading the rest of it, click [here](/categories/hml/).*

 Today I'm going to start a series of posts I've decided to call "Hacking My Life".

 I am a systems administrator and I have never really had excellent organizational skills.
 Over the next month I intend to change that.